ropensci/roweb3/content/technotes/2020-12-17-vcr-release/index.md

 ---
 slug: "vcr-release"
-title: "HTTP testing with the newest release of vcr"
+title: "HTTP Testing With the Newest Release of vcr"
 date: 2020-12-17
 author:
   - Scott Chamberlain